-All five elements need not be significant in every case.
-For example, sometimes the speaker is irrelevant, when unknown (many messages are distributed anonymously, as in an online message or a printed flyer) or not influential with the audience.
-Such speech may still be dangerous, if its message is inflammatory and the audience is primed to accept it.
+Indeed, all five elements need not be important, or even relevant in every case.
+For example, sometimes the speaker is irrelevant, when unknown (many messages are distributed anonymously, as in an online message or a printed flyer) or not influential with the relevant audience.
+Such speech may still be dangerous, if its message is inflammatory and an audience is primed to accept it.
 Only those two elements are always required for speech to be dangerous: inflammatory content and a susceptible audience.

 Moreover, it isn’t the case that speech is either dangerous or not dangerous at all.
-Rather, it can be not dangerous, slightly dangerous, very dangerous, or somewhere in between.
-These can be imagined along a spectrum.
-Once a moderately dangerous message becomes acceptable to people, a more dangerous message is likely to seem somewhat more acceptable also.
-In this way, normal social barriers to violence (and discrimination) erode as increasingly dangerous speech begins to saturate the social environment.
+Rather, more or less dangerous speech can be imagined along a spectrum, or like dominoes in which each piece affects its neighbor.
+As people come to accept a moderately dangerous message, they also become a bit more likely to accept an even more dangerous one.
+In this way, normal social barriers to violence erode as increasingly dangerous speech begins to saturate the social environment.
 5

-In general, the Dangerous Speech that comes just before violence breaks out is easiest to identify since its meaning tends to be clear and it often calls for, or at least endorses, violence.
-Years or months earlier, speech is often expressed in ambiguous, coded language, so that both its meaning and its impact are less apparent.
+In general, the dangerous speech that comes just before violence breaks out is easiest to identify since its meaning tends to be clear and it often calls for, or at least endorses, violence.
+Months or years earlier, speech is often expressed in ambiguous, coded language, so that both its meaning and its impact are less apparent.
 This doesn’t mean that it can be safely disregarded.

-Rwandans and scholars generally agree that speech helped to catalyze the 1994 Rwanda genocide in which thousands of Hutu men massacred between 500,000 and 800,000 people, mainly of the Tutsi ethnic group, and mainly by hand, using machetes: such a laborious way to kill that it seems they were highly motivated (Des Forges, 1999).
+Witnesses and scholars generally agree that speech helped to catalyze the 1994 Rwanda genocide in which thousands of Hutu men massacred between 500,000 and 800,000 people, mainly of the Tutsi ethnic group, and mainly by hand, using machetes: such a laborious way to kill that it seems they were highly motivated (Des Forges, 1999, p 5, 15).
 Indeed, inflammatory speech against Tutsi had circulated in Rwanda for years before the genocide, and it was believed to have played such an important role that the International Criminal Tribunal for Rwanda (ICTR) made speech crimes a major focus of its cases.
 One of the best-known was the Prosecutor v.
-Ferdinand Nahimana, Jean-Bosco Barayagwiza, Hassan Ngeze, the so-called Media Trial, at which a newspaper editor and two executives of Radio Telévision Libre des Milles Collines (RTLM) – bitterly nicknamed Radio Machete – were all convicted.
-Much of the trial focused on ambiguous language, though, not explicit encouragement to kill.
+Ferdinand Nahimana, Jean-Bosco Barayagwiza, Hassan Ngeze, the so-called Media Trial, at which a newspaper editor and two executives of Radio Télévision Libre des Milles Collines (RTLM) – bitterly nicknamed Radio Machete – were all convicted of incitement to genocide, among other crimes (ICTR, 2007, p.
+2).
+The case was complicated, however, by the fact that the evidence presented was mostly ambiguous language, not explicit encouragement to kill.

-During the trial, a witness recounted the spread of what we call Dangerous Speech, over RTLM’s existence from July 1993 to July 1994.
+During the trial, a witness recounted the gradual, poisonous spread of what we call dangerous speech,6 over RTLM’s existence from July 1993 to July 1994.
 “I monitored the RTLM virtually from the day of its creation to the end of the genocide, and, as a witness of facts, I observed that the operation of the genocide was not the work done within a day.”
 The witness went on to describe RTLM’s effect on its audience:

-“[W]hat RTLM did was almost to pour petrol – to spread petrol throughout the country little by little, so that one day it would be able to set fire to the whole country.”
+“[W]hat RTLM did was almost to pour petrol – to spread petrol throughout the country little by little, so that one day it would be able to set fire to the whole country.”7

-As this implies, Dangerous Speech of all types should be analyzed carefully, to gauge its harmful effects and also to avoid defining it too broadly: some offensive or hateful speech isn’t dangerous at all.
-The framework below is meant for identifying “drops of petrol,” and making an educated, systematic guess as to where they fit along a spectrum of dangerousness.
+This testimony teaches that dangerous speech of all types should be analyzed carefully, to gauge its harmful effects and also to avoid defining it too broadly: some offensive or hateful speech, while odious, will not inspire violence if an audience isn’t susceptible.
+The framework below is meant for identifying “drops of petrol,” and making a systematic, educated guess as to where speech fits along a spectrum of dangerousness.

-People express themselves in a seemingly infinite variety of ways, and Dangerous Speech is no exception.
-Quite often, it isn’t explicit.
-For example, it may be expressed in language familiar to the in-group but not to the out-group, since shared jargon or code serves to bind the in-group together, and at the same time, allows leaders who use Dangerous Speech to deny it.
+People express themselves in a seemingly infinite variety of ways, and dangerous speech is no exception.
+Dangerous speakers frequently use coded language, including terms familiar to their in-group but not to the out-group.
+This can be even more effective than explicit speech: shared jargon serves to bind the in-group together, and also gives the person who uses dangerous speech a basis for denying it.

-Regardless of the language or images with which it is expressed, we have found that Dangerous Speech often contains similar ideas, or what the scholar Jonathan Leader Maynard (2014) calls “justificatory mechanisms” – language used to justify violence against groups of people.
-We call such rhetorical patterns “hallmarks” of Dangerous Speech and describe some of them below.
+Regardless of the language or images with which it is expressed, we have found that dangerous speech often contains similar ideas – rhetorical patterns that we call “hallmarks” of dangerous speech.
 Note that a hallmark does not, by itself, make a message dangerous.